-The LEICA name is a contraction of LEItz Camera.
+The LEICA name is a contraction of LEITZ CAMERA.
 The Leica factory, which is headquartered in Wetzlar in Germany, was established in 1849.
-Oskar Barnack, camera creator, had the idea to use 35 mm film to design a small camera as accurate as scientific equipment.
-This prototype called UR-Leica was robust, compact, light, and very much loved by photographers for the exceptional quality of their optics Leitz Elmar.
-The prototype invented by Oskar Barnack has truly revolutionized the history of photography.
+Oskar Barnack, camera creator, had the idea to use the 35mm film to design a small camera as accurate as a scientific equipment.
+This prototype called UR-Leica was robust, compact and lightweight.
+It has truly revolutionized the history of photography.

-The 21st century is resolutely a digital one, and the image is present everywhere now in our daily lives.
-From now on, we are all photographers … but are we fully aware of everything we owe to Wetzlar firm which for a century contributes to excellence in photography?
+The 21th century is resolutely a digital one.
+The image is present everywhere now in our daily environment, and we are all photographers!
+But are we fully aware of everything we owe to Wetzlar firm?

 Oskar BARNACK & Max BEREK, inventors of genius